 The most common method used to “soften” a home inspection report is to add “positive” things about the home that would be attractive to the buyer.
-I have had some inspectors tell me that they actually strive to include one positive feature of the home for every material defect that they find in order to “balance” the information.
+Some inspectors have told me that they strive to include one positive feature of the home for every material defect that they find in order to “balance” the information.

-Most experienced and professional home inspectors already take into account the fact that their client has found features of the home that attract them or they would not have contracted to purchase it.
-Professional inspectors know that they are hired to describe the home’s condition and report material defects that could affect the health or safety of its occupants as well as the sustainability of the structure.
+Most experienced and professional home inspectors, however, already take into account the fact that their client has found features of the home that attract them, or they would not have agreed to purchase it.
+Professional inspectors know that they are hired to describe the home’s true condition and report material defects that could affect the health or safety of its occupants as well as the sustainability of the structure.

-They will perform this service by providing a home inspection report that is complete, accurate and totally unbiased.
+They will perform this service by providing a home inspection report that is complete, accurate, and unbiased.

 Sandwiching information about hazardous or defective conditions between flowery comments is not the proper way to write a home inspection report.

-Another common technique used to minimize a material defect in the mind of a potential buyer is for the inspector or real estate salesperson to point out a serious material defect in the home and then infer or suggest that it is somehow more acceptable since it was not required by the code or building standards at the time the home was built.
+Another common technique used to minimize a material defect in the mind of a potential buyer is for the inspector or real estate salesperson to point out a serious material defect in the home but then infer or suggest that it is somehow more acceptable since the correct installation was not required by the code or building standards at the time the home was built.

-Any defect that could result in physical harm to the structure (click here) … or its occupants (click here) … is serious and should be addressed.
+Any defect that could result in physical harm to the structure or its occupants is serious – no matter when it became part of the house – and should be addressed.
 A home inspector’s job is to bring to his clients’ attention every such issue he observes and to recommend that it be corrected.
 It is not his job to make excuses for its presence.

-Understanding that building codes are simply little more than basic minimum standards of which anything less is illegal … the fact that something harmful may have met or did not meet a code at the time it was built has no relevance to the owner, today.
+Understanding that building codes are simply basic minimum standards of which anything less is illegal … the fact that something harmful may or may not have met code at the time it was built has no relevance to the owner, today.

-Another way that an inspector can take the “sting” out of a description of a material defect to soften a report is to include an estimate of repair to help the prospective buyer apply what is called “context” to the defect.
+Another way that an inspector can take the “sting” out of a material defect to “soften” a report is to include an estimate of repair to help the prospective buyer apply what is called “context” to the defect.
 This is not common to most home inspection reports, but it happens in some cases.

-It is … dangerous for the inspector as well as the home buyer (click here) … for the buyer to make purchasing decisions based upon an inspector’s estimates.
+It is dangerous for the inspector as well as the homebuyer to make purchasing decisions based upon an inspector’s estimates.
 Many state laws and all standards of practice discourage inspectors from providing repair or replacement estimates.

-Estimates can only be accurately provided by a person or business who is currently doing the work and aware of the present costs of materials and labor associated with the project and will often find undiscovered issues that affect the cost of the project once work has begun (click here).
+Estimates can only be accurately provided by a person or business who is currently doing the work and aware of the present costs of materials and labor associated with the project and will often find undiscovered issues that affect the cost of the project once work has begun.
 Many contracting companies employ professional estimators who are trained and current in the practice of providing them.